logto-io/docs/docs/docs/references/tenants/README.md

 ### Production

 The production tenant is where end-users access the live app and you might need a paid subscription.
-You can subscribe to the free, or pro plan to create a production tenant.
+You can subscribe to the Free plan or Pro plan to create a production tenant.

 :::note
-Please be aware that you can only specify your tenant types during creation; it is not possible to modify the tenant type once it has been created.
+Each Logto Cloud account can join up to 10 Free plan tenants.
 :::

-With this tenant differentiation, you can better manage your projects across different environments for efficiency and, at the same time, enjoy the full value of Logto.

 ## Limitations of development tenants